All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Reduced variability.
 The overall glucose trace becomes smoother.
 Fewer dramatic spikes and fewer reactive dips.
 Your coefficient of variation will likely decrease.

 Extended post-meal elevation.
-Because gastric emptying is slower, glucose may stay slightly elevated for longer after meals but at a much lower peak.
+Because gastric emptying is slower, glucose may stay slightly improved for longer after meals but at a much lower peak.
 A wider, flatter curve instead of a tall, narrow spike.
 This is normal and generally preferable from a metabolic standpoint.

 Here is where the combination becomes genuinely useful.
 Your CGM data can inform several practical decisions.